dnzckn/TalkingTrees/README.md

 Perfect round-trip conversion: `py_trees ↔ JSON ↔ py_trees`

+## Why TalkingTrees?

+**py_trees has no JSON serialization.** While py_trees excels at runtime execution, it lacks the ability to save/load trees in a portable format.
+TalkingTrees adds JSON serialization, a visual editor, REST API, and tooling for version control and remote management.
+It doesn't replace py_trees—it extends it.

 ## Core Features

 - **Complete Reversibility** - Perfect round-trip with zero data loss